adelkhafizova/ai_in_math/burau_representation/README.md

   - free_scripts.py, contains functions for working with free words over two letters and words in matrices A,B.

 - **experiments**, contains code and logs for experiments.
-Data obtained during experiments is stored locally, in some cases when it is really small it may be stored here.
+Data obtained during experiments is stored locally (either on nebius virtual machine or on my laptop, in case you want to obtain it, you can contact me via boris2107g@gmail.com) , in some cases when it is really small it may be stored here.
   - server_computations.py, search for a word in A,B that gives an identity matrix modulo 2, but with more computational resourses.
 Found words of minimal length 32.

   - mod3.py, search for a word in A,B that gives an identity matrix modulo 3.
 Found words of minimal length 338.